PraveenVkr/MyMovieList/README.md

 # MyMovieList

-**MyMovieList** is a modern movie web application built using **Next.js 15** and **Tailwind CSS**.
-It leverages the **TMDb (The Movie Database) API** to deliver real-time information on popular, upcoming, and top-rated movies.
+**MyMovieList** is a modern movie web application built using Next.js 15 and Tailwind CSS.
+It leverages the TMDb (The Movie Database) API to deliver real-time information on popular, upcoming, and top-rated movies.
 Users can explore detailed movie pages featuring cast information and similar movie suggestions — all wrapped in a sleek, cinematic UI.

+The app also features a magnet link discovery tool, allowing users to fetch magnet links for selected movies.
+Additionally, users can import Letterboxd lists by URL, automatically processing up to 20 movies to retrieve related metadata and corresponding magnet links.

 ---